Back to the Beginning

 (Note: Which Amos Dibble that is, is another whole ball of wax.
 After much discussion with Frank Dibbell, I have tentatively concluded that there were at least two Amoses in Delaware County, perhaps ten years apart in age, or less, one of whom ended up in Broome County and the other in Greene County, NY.
 Both had fathers named Henry, and they could not likely have been the same Henry.
 Henry III seems to be ruled out as one of the fathers, so my focus has been on Henry Dibble of Colchester.
 He's the guy I'm hottest after right now.
 As noted above, under Question 10, there was an Amos between the ages of 26 and 44 in Colchester in 1810, separate from Henry's household, but there was also a male in Henry's household that year who was in that same age group.)

-Those facts line up with what we think we know about John's family, but I was not able to obtain any other documents that supported her application (likely because the DAR returned them to Violet).
+Those facts line up with what we think we know about John's family, but I was not able to obtain any other documents that supported Violet's application (likely because the DAR returned them to her).
 The DAR was more lax about "proof" of such relationships in the 1970s than it is now, and I've been advised by DAR members that mere approval for membership should not be regarded as such proof.

 - Van Buren Lamb